yousefelfaham/learning-Attacks-/README.md

    - Attacker expoilt vulnerability in (API)endpoint to gain unathorized access and compromise data , disrupt service  or other malicious activity.
 - injection attack
   - (Xss) cross site scripting
-    - (xss)attackk is web security vulnerability
+    - (xss)attackk is web security vulnerability and can be used to steal cookies and steal session token .
     - work to web vunlearbility site and return malicious Javascript to user and when the code excute inside vitume the attacker fully compromise with the application
   - Type of (XSS)
      - Reflected cross-site scripting (xss)